-SCNG Deploys 150 Engineers in Support of Puerto Rico Hurricane Maria Recovery
+SCNG Deploys 150 engineers in support of Puerto Rico Hurricane Maria recovery

 |0

-This work, SCNG Deploys 150 Engineers in Support of Puerto Rico Hurricane Maria Recovery, by SMSgt Edward Snyder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SCNG Deploys 150 engineers in support of Puerto Rico Hurricane Maria recovery, by SFC Joe Cashion, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT